openwisp/openwisp-firmware-upgrader/docs/user/intro.rst

 - Stores information of each upgrade operation which can be seen from the device page
-- Automatic retries for recoverable failures (eg: firmware image upload issues because of intermittent internet connection)
+- Automatic retries for recoverable failures (e.g.: firmware image upload issues because of intermittent internet connection)
 - Performs a final check to find out if the upgrade completed successfully or not